helium/HIP/0099-group-challenge.md

 However, the PoC path length is not 1, so we should  be covering more than one node per challenge on average, which means that the interval should scale more slowly than its current linear scaling.
 The base assumption here is that the entire graph can be seen, effectively, as a tree.
 Since it's a tree, coverage is more accurately calculated via O(n log(k, n)), where k is the average relationship width (here, the median number of witnesses).
-The exact calculation can be covered in a different HIP, but this autoscaling should allow coverage to be more even without overwhelming the group due to linear scaling.The base assumption here is that the entire graph can be seen, effectively, as a tree.
+The exact calculation can be covered in a different HIP, but this auto-scaling should allow coverage to be more even without overwhelming the group due to linear scaling.The base assumption here is that the entire graph can be seen, effectively, as a tree.
 Since it's a tree, coverage is more accurately calculated via O(n log(k, n)), where k is the average relationship width (here, the median number of witnesses).
 The exact calculation can be covered in a different HIP, but this autoscaling should allow coverage to be more even without overwhelming the group due to linear scaling.